 2. Ask for Donations

-One of the best ways to prepare for an army theme birthday party is to get authentic gear.
+One of the best ways to prepare for an army-theme birthday party is to get authentic gear.
 At least one month before the party, call a local army recruit office.
-Ask if they have anything that they’d like to donate to the party.
+Ask if they have anything that they’d like to donate.
 You might end up with mugs, shirts, hats, bags, and other items.

 3. Make a Care Package

-A heartfelt activity that you can do at the party is to create a care package for a soldier.
-Organizations such as Operation Adopt a Soldier sends care packages overseas.
-For the party, you can ask guests to bring items that they can donate for the box.
+A heartfelt activity that you can do is to create a care package for a soldier.
+Organizations such as Operation Adopt a Soldier send care packages overseas.
+For your event, ask guests to bring items that they can donate for the box.
 The Operation Adopt a Soldier website has suggestions for popular items.

 4. Make Uniforms

-A fun activity to do during the party would be to make uniforms.
+Here’s what you need for your own unique uniform.
 Buy a variety of T-shirts in drab colors, such as khaki, army green, and brown.
-Then, buy stick-on letters, numbers, and patches that children can use to decorate their shirts.
+Then, get your hands on stick-on letters, numbers, and patches that children can use to decorate their shirts.
 They might put an American flag patch on their uniform or write their names across the back of their shirt.

-If you are playing games with teams, consider buying just two colors of shirts.
-After the kids design their uniforms, they can wear them for “basic training” and to easily split up into teams.
-Team T-shirts are a great way to keep the party organized.
+If you are playing games with teams, consider purchasing just two colors of shirts.
+After the kids design their uniforms, they can wear them for “basic training” and to easily split up into groups.
+Team T-shirts are a great way to keep the event structured.

 5. Set Up a Recruiting Station